yoasyo25/career-development-curriculum/module_one/feedback_i.md

 		* Aligns expectations and informs decision making

 #### Examples - which type of feedback is this?
-* "I appreciate how you jumped into discussing our Git workflow.
+* "I admire how you jumped into discussing our Git workflow.
 I was feeling lost about that, and you helped me understand it more because you took the time to explain what you were doing."

 * "I would have liked to hear your ideas more.
 It seemed like you were hesitant to share them with me and questioned yourself a lot.
 I think the initial brainstorming phase would be a good time to share your ideas so that you can test them out or spend time explaining them in a lower stakes environment."